SirCryptic/phisherprice/README.md

 ### - [ x ] Change Log
 <details>
   <summary>Click to expand!</summary>

+- 1/03/2023
+- Added DoS Toolkit Menu as a easter egg sub menu (this is so skids dont abuse it thinking they're 1337 although most methods are well protected against now days)

 - 28/02/2023
 - Complete Re-Write Of almost every function Enjoy 👨‍💻😮‍💨☕